-DIGITAL PHASE-SHIFTED FULL-BRIDGE (PSFB) DESIGN
+DIGITAL FULL-BRIDGE DESIGN

-In the digital power supply design, the power train is same as the analog power converter design.
+In the digital power supply design, the power train is the same as the analog power converter design.
 The difference exists in the way it is controlled in the digital domain.
-The analog signals such as voltage and current are digitized by using the ADC, and fed to the DSC.
+The analog signals, such as voltage and current, are digitized by using the ADC, and fed to the DSC.
 These feedback signals are processed with the digital compensator and modulate the PWM gate drive to get the desired control on the output.

-Few critical peripherals that are used in digital power supply are listed below:
+A few critical peripherals that are used in digital power supplies are: